Closures

 To force a move:

-use std::thread; fn main() { let list = vec![1, 2, 3]; println!("Before defining closure: {:?}", list); // `move` forces the closure to take ownership of the values it uses. thread::spawn(move || println!("From thread: {:?}", list)) .join() .unwrap(); }
+use std::thread; /// Demonstrates the use of the `move` keyword with closures. fn main() { let list = vec![1, 2, 3]; println!("Before defining closure: {:?}", list); // `list` is still available here. // `move` forces the closure to take ownership of the values it uses. thread::spawn(move || println!("From thread: {:?}", list)) .join() .unwrap(); }

-Closures as input parameters
+Closures as Input Parameters

-// A function which takes a closure as an argument and calls it. // <F> denotes that F is a "Generic type parameter" fn apply<F>(f: F) where F: FnOnce(), { // The closure takes no input and returns nothing. // could also be `Fn` or `FnMut`. f(); } // A function which takes a closure and returns an `i32`. fn apply_to_3<F>(f: F) -> i32 where // The closure takes an `i32` and returns an `i32`.
+// This function demonstrates how to accept a closure as an input parameter. // The `F` in `fn apply<F>(f: F)` is a generic type parameter, allowing // the function to accept any type that satisfies the specified trait bounds. fn apply<F>(f: F) where F: FnOnce(), // The closure `f` takes no input and returns nothing. { f(); } // This function demonstrates how to accept a closure that takes an input // and returns a value. fn apply_to_3<F>(f: F) -> i32 where // The closure takes an `i32` and returns an `i32`.
 F: Fn(i32) -> i32, { f(3) } fn main() { apply(|| println!("Applied")); }

 std::ops::Fn